Accelerating the Lower‑Carbon Transition

 Belief 1: Natural gas is critical to accelerating a sustainable pathway to a lower-carbon future and achieving global climate goals.

 Natural gas is a critical commodity to facilitate the growth of renewables as part of our power supply, domestically and internationally.
-Among sources of continuous and reliable power, natural gas leads in its combination of accessibility, low environmental impact, and exportability.
-As seen with recent power shortages, natural gas has served as a necessary fuel source and fills the gap left by the intermittency of renewable power.
-As the United States develops the technology necessary to scale renewable power, the volatility of demand within the power sector on non-renewable power will only increase.
-Through 2050, the long-term outlook from the U.S. Energy Information Administration (EIA) is that petroleum and natural gas will remain the most consumed source of energy in the United States as renewables continue to be added to the grid.[1]
-Furthermore, rapid replacement of coal-fired power generation with natural gas-fired power generation represents the most accessible and significant step to meaningfully accelerate our pathway to decarbonization — not just in the United States, but globally.
+Among sources of continuous and reliable power, natural gas leads in its combination of accessibility, lower environmental impact, and exportability.
+As the United States develops the technology necessary to scale renewable power, the volatility of demand within the power sector on non-renewable power will only increase — and natural gas serves as a necessary fuel source to fill the gaps caused by demand.
+Through 2050, the long-term outlook from the U.S. EIA is that petroleum and natural gas will remain the most consumed source of energy in the United States as renewables continue to be added to the grid.[1]
+Furthermore, rapid replacement of coal-fired power generation with natural gas-fired power generation around the world represents the most accessible and significant step to meaningfully accelerate our pathway to global decarbonization.

 Domestically, renewable energy rapidly increases its impact on energy production.
 The benefits of increased renewable energy sources can be seen through the reduction in the electricity production share held by coal, which is the highest GHG-intensive component of the U.S. electricity generation mix.
-However, the ability and pace at which the United States can replace coal-fired power generation with renewables will be challenged in areas where replacement is most needed, as a significant amount of coal-fired power generation in the United States is in regions characterized by low renewable power potential.
+However, the ability and pace at which the United States can replace coal-fired power generation with renewables will be challenged in areas where replacement is most needed, due to their low renewable power potential.

 U.S. Solar and Coal Resource Availability[2]

 Outside of the United States, much of the world still has an energy mix roughly equivalent to that of the United States in 2005.
-In 2023, as total global energy-related carbon dioxide (CO2) emissions reached a new all-time-high, increasing by 410 million tons compared to 2022, reports indicated that coal accounted for more than 65% of that increase.[4]
-As natural gas played the leading role in emissions reduction seen within the United States from 2005 to 2019, so too should it play the same role at the international level today.
+Total global energy-related CO2 emissions reached a new all-time-high in 2023, with reports indicating that coal accounted for more than 65% of that increase.[3]
+As natural gas has played the leading role in emissions reduction seen within the United States, so too should it play that role at the international level today.

 Even if the United States achieved net-zero emissions today, the world would still be on a trajectory to miss its climate goals, in large part because of the significant global consumption of coal.
 As the largest producer of natural gas in the world,[4] the United States must accept its responsibility to provide natural gas to coal-reliant countries to assist them with their necessary carbon reduction efforts.

 As the debate about the energy future plays out, we believe greater differentiation will occur between hydrocarbons and producers of hydrocarbons.
 We also believe there will be greater differentiation between natural gas-focused and oil-focused companies.
-While the production methods are similar, the consumption of oil-based products versus natural gas-based products, and the pathways to decarbonize that consumption, most effectively differ.
+While the production methods are similar, the consumption of oil-based products and the relevant pathways to decarbonize effectively differ compared to natural-gas based products.

-Emissions intensities of natural gas and oil companies are strikingly different.
-While we believe that all work to reduce their intensities, natural gas companies have a significant advantage.
-Much like how we see natural gas different from oil and coal, we see specific natural gas sources different from others.
-Production of domestic natural gas, and especially natural gas produced in Appalachia — such as in the Marcellus and Utica basin — has emissions intensities lower than other domestic and foreign supply sources.[6]
-As a result, natural gas companies (and Appalachian natural gas companies in particular) hold a meaningful advantage in the costs that will be incurred by such companies to achieve net-zero emissions.
+Much like how we see natural gas different from oil and coal, we also see specific natural gas sources different from others.
+Production of domestic natural gas — particularly natural gas produced in Appalachia, such as in the Marcellus and Utica basin — has emissions intensities lower than other domestic and foreign supply sources.[5]
+As a result, natural gas companies, particularly those operating in Appalachia, have a meaningful cost advantage for achieving net-zero emissions.

 Belief 3: U.S. natural gas has the unique potential to be the largest green initiative on the planet.

-In 2005, the United States was a major consumer of coal.
-Over the next approximately 15 years, the United States proceeded to become a world leader in emissions reductions, predominately with the use of gas-fired power in lieu of coal-fired power generation.
-Between 2010 and 2022, the United States reduced its carbon emissions by nearly 800 million MT[7] with coal-to-gas substitution as a significant portion of U.S. emissions reductions.[8]
+Since 2005, the United States has become a world leader in emissions reductions, predominantly through the implementation of gas-fired power in place of coal-fired power generation.
+Between 2010 and 2023, the United States reduced its carbon emissions by nearly 900 million MT[6] with coal-to-gas substitution as a significant portion of U.S. emissions reductions.

 Natural gas power generation has unique attributes that make it an optimal alternative to coal power generation, including the following: